2000 United States presidential election in South Carolina

 The 2000 United States presidential election in South Carolina took place on November 7, 2000, and was part of the 2000 United States presidential election.
 Voters chose 8 representatives, or electors to the Electoral College, who voted for president and vice president.

 South Carolina was won by Governor George W. Bush by a 15.92% margin of victory.
-As of the 2024 presidential election, this is the last election in which Sumter County voted for the Republican.
+As of the 2024 presidential election, this is the last election in which Sumter County voted for a Republican presidential candidate.

 Primaries

-Republican Primary
+Republican primary

 The Republican primary was held on February 19, 2000, with 37 delegates at stake.
-South Carolina would prove to be a crucially important state for then-Gov. George W. Bush after losing to Sen. John McCain in New Hampshire by 18 points.
+South Carolina would prove to be a crucially important state for then-Texas Governor George W. Bush after losing to Arizona Senator John McCain in New Hampshire by 18 points.
 Bush won the South Carolina primary by an 11.5% margin, and took the lion's share of the delegates at stake.